RobotecAI/agentic-mobile-manipulator/docs/setup_hil.md

 uv sync
 ```

-## Setting up llama.cpp
+## Setting Up llama.cpp

 llama.cpp is used as the default GenAI inference engine.
-Other inference engines can be used if they maintain compatibility with OpenAI API.
+Other inference engines can be used if they maintain compatibility with the OpenAI API.

 ### Prerequisites